HWQuantum/Real-time-low-cost-multi-person-3D-pose-estimation/README.md

 Contact : Alice Ruget ar432@hw.ac.uk

 This folder contains the code and models of the project.
+You can find the models and the data at DOI : 10.17861/e85a6eae-13f9-4bcd-9dff-73f8107c09a2
 We provide one example for each scenario containing one, two or three people in the scene.

 ## Dependencies